 7. Family Dinners and Time Out With Friends Becomes Less Enjoyable

 - If you’re eating six meals a day, and you’re only allowed 300 calories a meal, family dinners and time out with friends may become less enjoyable.
-When everybody else is enjoying their meals and you can barely eat, you don’t fell as connected and it will get in the way of your enjoyment.
+When everybody else are enjoying their meals, and you can barely eat, you don’t feel as connected and it will get in the way of your enjoyment.
 In fact, a lot of people are pressured into eating more when around family and friends, and you can eat more and lose weight if you’re eating less meals a day.

 8. You May Find Your Energy Reducing